 It is a condition in which people have seizures.

-There are many different types of seizures, ranging from minor symptoms noticed only by the affected person, to seizures , the most easily recognized type of seizure.
+Many different seizures range from minor symptoms noticed only by the affected person to attacks, the most easily recognized type of seizure.

 - Where they start in the brain.